 The gearing percentage reflects the amount of borrowings that a company has invested.
-This figure indicates the extra amount by which shareholders' funds would move if a company's investments were to rise or fall.
-A positive percentage indicates the extent to which shareholders' funds are geared; a nil gearing percentage, or 'nil', shows a company has no borrowings.
+This figure indicates the extra amount by which net assets, or shareholders' funds, would move if the value of a company's investments were to rise or fall.
+A positive percentage indicates the extent to which net assets are geared; a nil gearing percentage, or 'nil', shows a company is ungeared.
+A negative percentage indicates that a company is not fully invested and is holding net cash as described below.

-There are several methods of calculating gearing and the following have been used in this report:
+There are several methods of calculating gearing and the following has been used in this report:

-Gross Gearing
+Gross Gearing (APM)

-This reflects the amount of gross borrowings by a company and takes no account of any cash balances.
-It is based on gross borrowings as a percentage of shareholders' funds.
+This reflects the amount of gross borrowings in use by a company and takes no account of any cash balances.
+It is based on gross borrowings as a percentage of net assets.